opencog/learn/run/2-word-pairs/README.md

 * `pair-marginals.scm`: A guile script that computes marginal statistics after pair countig has concluded.
 This needs to be run by hand.

-* `pair-split-one.sh`: helper script.
-This is used when the text appears in conventional paragraphs; it will split the paragraphs into individual sentences.
-It handles each text file, moving the file to a different directory when finished with it.
-Note that there are hard-coded paths in here, pointing to the sentence splitter.

-* `pair-nosplit-one.sh`: similar to above, but assumes that the text-file contains one sentence per line - i.e. has been pre-split.

 Notes about the CogServer
 -------------------------
 The CogServer is used only because the conventional guile REPL server